hyperledger-labs/perun-doc/source/concepts/protocols.rst

 1. Trace back to the parent ledger channel, unlock the funds in it, redistribute it according to the balance in the settled state.

-2. For each its sub-channel and virtual channel,
+2. For each of the sub-channels and virtual channels in the ledger channel,

    1. Unlock the funds in it.
    2. Redistributed it according to the balance in its settled state.